 Advanced Certificate in Entrepreneurship & Innovation

-The Advanced Certificate in Entrepreneurship & Innovation is a new program at Iona College that gives graduate students the opportunity to explore their entrepreneurial potential and help them develop an entrepreneurial mindset.
-Students will be able to take a series of courses that guide them through the development of an entrepreneurial venture, including ideation, design thinking, business modeling, and financing.
+The Advanced Certificate in Entrepreneurship & Innovation gives graduate students the opportunity to explore their entrepreneurial potential and help them develop an entrepreneurial mindset.
+Students take a series of courses that guide them through the development of an entrepreneurial venture including ideation, design thinking, business modeling, and financing.
 The graduate certificate culminates with a capstone “studio course” where students are able to launch their entrepreneurial ventures and innovations.

 Courses (15 credits)

 ENT 500: Entrepreneurship & Innovation in the 21st Century

 This introductory course engages students in a series of activities to help them discover their entrepreneurial potential.
 Students will be introduced to the concepts of entrepreneurship and innovation in the 21st century and engage in the development of an entrepreneurial idea from conceptualization to implementation.
 Over the course of the semester, students will practice entrepreneurship by engaging in a series of ideation, lean start-up, design thinking and business modeling exercises.
 The course will be highly interactive, collaborative and experiential in nature, and will conclude with a “pitch day” where all student teams will present their entrepreneurial innovations to one another.

 Note: Course can be waived if a prior undergraduate entrepreneurship course has been taken.

 ENT 601: Ideation and Design Thinking